8/3/2021

 Craig Arnold

-Appreciate the question on price-cost and in many ways, we're all working through this period of unprecedented commodity inflation and learning together in terms of where it's actually gonna land.
-As I said earlier, we anticipated that.
-We would have seen the worst of it in Q2, and it looks like a lot of those pressure points have been pushed out to Q3 into the second half of the year.
-And once again, I think as a general rule, we talk about being neutral between price and cost, and I don't think there's any reason to suggest that that won't be the case, that price-cost will continue to be neutral.
+Yeah, appreciate the question on price-cost, and it's, you know, in many ways we're kind of all kind of working through this period of unprecedented commodity inflation and learning together in terms of where it's actually going to land uh as i said earlier we anticipated that you know we would have seen the worst of it you know in q2 and it looks like a lot of those pressure points have been pushed out into q3 into into the second half of the year and it's a and once again i think as a general rule we talk about being neutral between price and cost and i don't think there's any reason to suggest that that won't be the case, that price costs will continue to be neutral.
 It does, as you can imagine, put a little pressure on our incrementals as well, as you don't typically get a normal incremental on commodity inflation.
 And so in terms of how it impacts incrementals, it obviously puts downward pressure on incrementals.
-But having said that, we still think 30% from a planning perspective is the right way to think about incrementals for the company.
-On price-stickingness, I'd say that typically speaking, if you're in an inflationary environment and the commodity costs are up, the price is gonna be sticking.
-And so in this kind of environment, it's never easy to get priced, but I'd say in this kind of environment, it's very understandable that prices are gonna go up.
+But having said that, we still think 30% from a planning perspective is the right way to think about incrementals for the companies.
+You know, on price stickiness, I'd say that, you know, typically speaking, you know, if you're in an inflationary environment and the commodity costs are up, you know, the price is going to be sticky.
+And so in this kind of environment, it's never easy to get priced.
+But I'd say in this kind of environment, it's very understandable, you know, that prices are going to go up.
 It's very well publicized.
-Everybody's dealing with the same challenges, and so I would imagine that price will be very, very sticky in this environment, given the supply shortages across the board.
-The fact that markets are doing well, really today I'd say almost across the board.
-And so it's never easy, but this is probably one of the easiest times, at least in my professional career, to actually pass on price, because essentially the environmental factors are essentially warranting it, seeing labor inflation as well.
-And so all of these things bode well for at least the price environment and suggesting prices will likely be sticky through this part of the cycle for some time to come.
+Everybody's dealing with the same challenges.
+And so I would imagine that price, will be very very sticky in this environment uh given you know the supply shortages across the board you know the fact that markets are doing well really today i say almost across the board and so you know it's never easy but you know this is probably one of the easiest times at least in my professional career to actually you know pass on price because you know essentially the the environmental factors are essentially warranting it.
+We're seeing labor inflation as well, and so all of these things bode well for at least the price environment and suggesting prices will likely be sticky through this part of the cycle for some time to come.

 speaker